jameysharp/reader-py/README.md

 reading UI.

-This is a huge reduction in data transfer sizes, because the HTML that implements my demo UI expands information from every feed entry in five different places.
+This is a huge reduction in data transfer sizes, because the HTML that implements my demo UI expands information from every feed entry in three different places.
 Also, the template is cacheable, so on subsequent loads the only thing the server has to send is the unique parts of the feed you're currently interested in.
 (And then of course everything is